-- Select "USB Audio CODEC" or similar as the input device and verify the meter shows input.
-If not, from the Finder, select , and open Audio MIDI Setup click the Audio Devices tab, then select your USB device in the "Default Input" and "Properties for" drop-downs.
+- Select "USB Audio CODEC" or similar as the input device and verify the Recording Meter shows input.
+If not, from the Finder, select and open Audio MIDI Setup.
+Click the Audio Devices tab, then select your USB device in the "Default Input" and "Properties for" dropdowns.
 Choose "44100.0 Hz" and "2ch-16bit".

-- Turn monitoring on by clicking once on the microphone icon in the Meter Toolbar.
+- Turn monitoring on by clicking once on the microphone icon in the Recording Meter.

-- Go to the Mixer Toolbar and turn up the left-hand output volume slider (by the speaker icon).
+- In Mixer Toolbar, turn up the left-hand playback volume slider (by the speaker icon).